Getting started with circular procurement

 Circular Procurement Guide

-This guide provides useful tips, background details and practical examples to help you get started.
+This Circular Procurement Guide provides useful tips, background details and practical examples to help you get started.
 It has been jointly produced by procurement experts from the private and public sectors (including PIANOo), as well as individuals from other fields of expertise, such as marketing and product development.

 Sectors Circular Procurement